 - Is it OK to just formula feed?

 - To breastfeed or formula feed?
 That is the question

 Why I chose to formula feed

-Dr Jacq: With my daughter, I supplemented with formula from the beginning- low supply, small baby, and I had seen too many babies admitted to the hospital for jaundice and dehydration while being exclusively breastfeed.
+Dr Jacq: With my daughter, I supplemented with formula from the beginning- low supply, small baby, and I had seen too many babies admitted to the hospital for jaundice and dehydration while exclusively breastfeeding.
 I combo fed (formula and breast milk) until I went back to work at the hospital when she was 10 months of age.

 My second child developed a severe milk protein allergy at around 3-4 months while being breastfed so he was fully formula fed from about 4 months of age.
 Professionally, I have seen so many babies thrive on formula, even saved by it, I have no issues with any parent choosing to formula feed their child.
 Formula is the most tightly regulated food product in the US, and I have no concerns over its quality and safety.

 Dr Jacq: There are pros and cons to formula feeding, but in my opinion, the pros outweigh the cons.

 Pros to formula feeding: